jamesjmtaylor/blog/site/content/post/leetcode-lessons-learned.md

 ![StringBuilder Performance](/img/blog/stringbuilder.png)

-While not a huge different in absolute terms (26 ms and 2 MB in speed and memory usage respectively), it made a vast improvement in the relative efficiency of the solution compared to the average submission.
+While not a huge difference in absolute terms (26 ms and 2 MB in speed and memory usage respectively), it made a vast improvement in the relative efficiency of the solution compared to the average submission.

-A few more minor insights include:
+Here are a few more minor insights:

 * To avoid comparing individual characters between two strings for equality checks, you can compute the hashes for both strings once, and then compare the hash results.
 If the hashes are equal to one another, the strings are equal.
 * If you need to find values that are unique between two arrays, you can convert them to sets with the extension function \`.toSet()\` and then subtract one set from the other with the \`-\` operator.
 This is far more efficient than using the lambda functions filter, contains, and distinct to accomplish the same result.